UnipvPhysicsLectures/GitTutorialPythonicCrystal/README.md

 Yeh P, Yariv A, Hong C-S (1977) **Electromagnetic propagation in periodic stratified media.
 I. General theory.** *J Opt Soc Am 67:423–438*
 [doi: 10.1364/JOSA.67.000423](http://dx.doi.org/10.1364/JOSA.67.000423)

 For the time being we are only dealing with TE modes (which are specially interesting for **Bloch Surface Waves**).
-TM mode calculations will be added along the way

 ## Installation